Pregnant women are recommended to receive a single dose of pertussis-containing vaccine in each pregnancy

 See Table.
 Recommendations for vaccines that are routinely recommended in pregnancy: inactivated vaccines in Vaccination for women who are planning pregnancy, pregnant or breastfeeding for more details.

-Vaccination during pregnancy reduces the risk of pertussis in young infants by 90%.17,18 This results from direct passive protection by transplacental transfer of pertussis antibodies from the mother to the fetus during pregnancy.
+Vaccination during pregnancy reduces the risk of pertussis in young infants (aged 3-4 months) by 90%.17,18 This results from direct passive protection by transplacental transfer of pertussis antibodies from the mother to the fetus during pregnancy.

-Vaccination is recommended with each pregnancy, including pregnancies that are closely spaced, to provide maximal protection to every infant.
+Vaccination is recommended during each pregnancy, including pregnancies that are closely spaced, to provide maximal protection to every infant.
 This is because:

 - vaccine-induced pertussis antibody levels wane over time